-7. INVESTMENT PROPERTIES 2021/22
+6. INVESTMENT PROPERTIES 2022/23

-- 7.1 Properties held solely to earn rental income and/or for capital appreciation, and not used by the Council for service delivery or administrative purposes, are also covered by the Investment Regulations.
+- 6.1 Properties held solely to earn rental income and/or for capital appreciation, and not used by the Council for service delivery or administrative purposes, are also covered by the Investment Regulations.
 Accordingly, an additional permitted investment category of "Investment Property" has been included in the list of Permitted Investments.
-The Council's initial limit was established as "unlimited", and this remains unaltered. - 7.2 Budgeted gross income of the portfolio in 2020/21 is £1,871,000, with the latest projection indicating that the final income will be £1,830,000 as a result of movement in tenancies and vacancies in the small business units.
-Considering the ongoing pandemic (Covid-19) there are additional risks in terms of rents being collected in the short to medium term within the commercial portfolio.
-The strategy action plan for the rationalisation of the commercial property portfolio remains on programme. - 7.3 The Annual Property Investment Strategy 2020/21 is attached in Appendix IV and covers property purchased or managed for the following purposes: - Socio Economic e.g. precinct shops and community facilities - Economic development e.g. Industrial Estates and workshop units. - Revenue generation e.g. St Johns Centre head lease

-7.4 The overall aim of the attached Property Investment Strategy for Perth & Kinross Council is to support the objectives of the Corporate Plan 2018 - 2023 and in doing so, it meets the requirements of the Regulations.
+The Council's initial limit was established as "unlimited", and this remains unaltered. - 6.2 Budgeted gross income of the portfolio in 2021/22 is £1,819,000, with the latest projection indicating that the final income will be £1,853,000.
+As a result of the ongoing pandemic (Covid-19), there are additional risks in terms of rents being collected in the short to medium term within the commercial portfolio.
+The strategy action plan for the rationalisation of the commercial property portfolio remains on programme.
+Accordingly, the budgeted income for 2022/23 has been set at £1,815,000. - 6.3 The Annual Property Investment Strategy 2022/23 is attached at Appendix IV and covers property purchased or managed for the following purposes: - Socio Economic e.g. precinct shops and community facilities - Economic development e.g. Industrial Estates and workshop units. - Revenue generation e.g. St Johns Centre head lease - 6.4 The overall aim of the attached Property Investment Strategy for Perth & Kinross Council is to support the objectives of the Corporate Plan 2018 2023 and in doing so, it meets the requirements of the Regulations.

-8. DEBT RESCHEDULING
+7. DEBT RESCHEDULING

-- 8.1 Debt rescheduling involves prematurely repaying existing loans and replacing them with new loans at lower interest rates.
+7.1 Debt rescheduling involves prematurely repaying existing loans and replacing them with new loans at lower interest rates.
 Any savings in interest costs, however, must be assessed against the premium payable to the lender to compensate for their loss of interest.
 The amount of premium payable to the PWLB is calculated based on the difference in the interest rate on the existing loan and the prevailing interest rates for new borrowing.
-The main benefits of undertaking rescheduling include: - Generating interest savings, without exposing the Council to additional risk, - Ensuring a better-balanced maturity profile and volatility ratio in the portfolio, - Reducing the level of investments. - 8.2 The current low interest rate environment, together with the PWLB's premature repayment terms, means that any early redemption of PWLB loans is likely to be prohibitively expensive and unlikely to generate savings.
-Further, the low average rate and maturity profile of the Council's long-term debt mean that it is unlikely that the current portfolio will offer any significant opportunities.
-Consequently, there is unlikely to be any debt rescheduling undertaken in 2021/22, however interest rates will continue to be monitored to identify any opportunities which may arise.
+The main benefits of undertaking rescheduling include:

+- Generating interest savings, without exposing the Council to additional risk. - Ensuring a better-balanced maturity profile and volatility ratio in the portfolio, - Reducing the level of investments, where no replacement borrowing is undertaken. - 7.2 The current low interest rate environment, together with the PWLB's premature repayment terms, means that any early redemption of PWLB loans is likely to be prohibitively expensive and unlikely to generate savings.
+Further, the low average rate and maturity profile of the Council's long-term debt mean that it is unlikely that the current portfolio will offer any further significant opportunities.
+Consequently, there is unlikely to be any debt rescheduling undertaken in 2022/23; however, as interest rates rise, this will be monitored to identify any opportunities which may arise.

-9. THE PRUDENTIAL CODE
+8. THE PRUDENTIAL CODE